aim-rsf/browseMetadata/README.md

 and other kinds of works.
 For more information, please refer to
 <https://www.gnu.org/licenses/gpl-3.0.en.html>.

-## Contributing changes

-## Contributing

-We warmly welcome contributions to the browseMetadata project.
-Whether it's fixing bugs, adding new features, or improving documentation, we welcome your involvement.

-- **Report Issues**: If you find a bug or have a feature request, please report it via [GitHub Issues](https://github.com/aim-rsf/browseMetadata/issues).
-- **Submit Pull Requests**: We welcome pull requests.
-Please read our [CONTRIBUTING.md](https://github.com/aim-rsf/browseMetadata/issues/CONTRIBUTING.md) for guidelines on how to make contributions.
-- **Feedback and Suggestions**: We're always looking to improve, and we value feedback and suggestions.
-Feel free to open an issue to share your thoughts.

-For more information on how to contribute, please refer to our [Contribution Guidelines](https://github.com/aim-rsf/browseMetadata/issues/CONTRIBUTING.md).

 ## Citation

 To cite package ‘browseMetadata’ in publications use: